HNO333333/notes/content/CourseNotes/IS notes.md

 		- enhance: pretend to generate random number
 - TRNGs, PRNGs, and PRFs
 	- use algorithms to generate is not statistically random
-	- TRNG
+	- *TRNG*
-		- input: source of true randomness
+		- input: source of true randomness (ex.: instantaneous value of system clock)
 		- conversion to binary -> random bit stream
-	- PRNG
+	- *PRNG*
-		- input: a fixed value (seed)
+		- input: a fixed value (seed) + (maybe) previous output
-		- deterministic algorithm sometimes needs the output of previous step as also input for the next step of generation
 		- can be reproduced if the adversary knows the algorithm and the seed
-	- PRF (Pseudo-Random Function)
+	- *PRF* (Pseudo-Random Function)
 		- used to produce a pseudo-random string of bits of fixed length
-		- input: seed, context-specific value and previous output
+		- input: seed, <font color="#00b050">context-specific value</font> and previous output
 		- no difference between PRF and PRNG

 ### PRNG requirements
 - adversary who doesn't know the seed is unable to determine the pseudorandom string
 - normally 128-bit key, but PRF does not generate effectively random 128-bit output values, it may be possible to narrow the possibilities and use brute-force
-- how to test randomness
+- how to <span style="background:#d3f8b6">test randomness</span>
-	- uniformity: any point in generation, the occurrence of 0 and 1 is equally likely
+	- *uniformity*: any point in generation, the occurrence of 0 and 1 is equally likely
-	- scalability: test can also be applied to subsequence extracted at random from the original sequence
+	- *scalability*: test can also be applied to subsequence extracted at random from the original sequence
-	- consistency: behavior of generator must be consistent across starting value (seed)
+	- *consistency*: behavior of generator must be consistent across starting value (seed)
 - examples of tests
 	- <font color="#e36c09">frequency test</font>: number of zeros should be approximately the same as that of ones
 	- <font color="#e36c09">runs test</font>: focus on total number of run (an uninterrupted sequence of identical bits bounded before and after with a bit of the opposite value)
 	- <font color="#e36c09">Maurer's universal statistical test</font>: focus on the number of bits between matching patterns, in order to detect whether the sequence can be compressed without loss of information (if can compress: not random)
-- unpredictability
-	- two forms
+- <span style="background:#d3f8b6">two forms of unpredictability</span>
 	- <font color="#0070c0">forward unpredictability</font>: seed unknown, next output should be unpredictable in spite of any knowledge of previous bits
 	- <font color="#0070c0">backward unpredictability</font>: can't determine the seed from knowing generated values
 - seed requirement
+	- must be unpredictable
 	- typically, seed is generated by TRNG

-### PRNG algorithms
+### PRNG algorithms (2 types)
-- two categories
 - purpose-built algorithms
 	- only designed for generating pseudo-random bit stream
 - algorithms based on existing cryptographic algorithms
 	- Cryptographic algorithms randomising input data
-			- three cryptographic algorithms are used to generate PRNGs
+		- <span style="background:#d3f8b6">3 cryptographic algorithms to generate PRNGs</span>
-				1. symmetric block ciphers
+			1. <font color="#00b050">symmetric</font> block ciphers
-				2. asymmetric ciphers
+			2. <font color="#00b050">asymmetric</font> ciphers
-				3. hash functions and message authentication codes
+			3. <font color="#00b050">hash</font> functions and message authentication codes

 ### Linear Congruential Generators
 - parameterized with four numbers